emailjs/emailjs-imap-client/README.md

 client.moveMessages('INBOX', '1:5', '[Gmail]/Trash').then(() => { ... });
 ```

+## Events

-## Keeping synchronization with your IMAP server
+### Keeping synchronization with your IMAP server

 It is recommended to set up some sort of local caching for the messages.
-IMAP relies on a mixture of mailbox-unique identifiers (UID) and sequence numbers.
+Please note that IMAP relies on a mixture of mailbox-unique identifiers (UID) and sequence numbers, so a mapping between both is definitely recommended.

+There are two kinds of updates: 1) When something happens in the currently selected mailbox, and 2) when you select a mailbox

-### Updates when you have selected a mailbox
+#### Updates for the selected mailbox

-Your IMAP server sends you updates when something happens in the mailbox you have currently open.
+Your IMAP server sends you updates when something happens in the mailbox you have currently selected.
 Message updates can be listened for by setting the `onupdate` handler.
-First argument for the callback defines the update type, and the second one is the new value.
+First argument for the callback is the path, the second is the update type, and the third one is the new value.

 **Example**